Asylum Application Rejected

 Please note: For a church, the religious beliefs of an asylum seeker are not an issue.
 You do not have to be a Christian to receive support through church asylum.

 A counselling centre or lawyer can tell you whether opting for church asylum is helpful in your case or not.
 They may also know in which church you have a better chance.
 You can find specialised lawyers and counselling centres in your area on our local information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres nearby.
+You can enter the name of your city and search for asylum, residence or legal counselling centres nearby.
 For more information about church asylum (in German), visit www.kirchenasyl.de.

 Important